Go to: Transmission | Prevention | Symptoms | Vaccination

 Cases in Connecticut

-Anyone can get and spread monkeypox.
+Anyone can get and spread mpox.
 The current cases are primarily spreading among social networks of gay, bisexual and other men who have sex with men (MSM).
 If you are an MSM and have multiple or anonymous sex partners, your likelihood of exposure is high.

 If you have a new or unexpected rash or sores, contact a health care provider.

 The Clinicians FAQ answers common questions from healthcare providers and can be used together with CDC’s Information for Healthcare Professionals.
-Healthcare providers should visit the CT Department of Public Health's Monkeypox webpage for recommendations, information on diagnostic lab testing, treatment options, and additional resources.
+Healthcare providers should visit the CT Department of Public Health's Mpox webpage for recommendations, information on diagnostic lab testing, treatment options, and additional resources.

 Testing involves a provider taking a swab of a sore.
 Only your provider — not the Health Department — can give you the test result.
 While you are waiting for your test result, which can take a few days, isolate from others.